PurvaMane2005/digital_gallery/README.md

 ---

-## AI Scoring and Verification Engine (ADDITIONS AFTER VIDEO RECORDING, implementation code snippets and output attached as follows)
+## AI Scoring and Verification Engine

 The system implements a multi-stage evaluation pipeline to ensure data integrity.
 To mitigate AI hallucinations and handle metadata scraping limitations, a hybrid scoring engine combines probabilistic AI inference with deterministic metadata verification.